Harlan Howard

 Harlan Perry Howard (September 8, 1927 – March 3, 2002) was an American songwriter, principally in country music.
-In a career spanning six decades, Howard wrote many popular and enduring songs, recorded by a variety of different artists.
+In a career spanning six decades, Howard is credited with writing more than 4,000 songs, over 100 of which reached country music's Top 10.

 Career

 Howard was born on September 8, 1927, in Detroit, Michigan, and grew up on a farm in Michigan.
 As a child, he listened to the Grand Ole Opry radio show.
 In later years, Howard recalled the personal formative influence of country music:

 I was captured by the songs as much as the singer.
 They grabbed my heart.
 The reality of country music moved me.
 Even when I was a kid, I liked the sad songs… songs that talked about true life.
 I recognized this music as a simple plea.
 It beckoned me.

 Howard completed only nine years of formal education, though he was an avid reader.
 When he was 12 years of age, he began writing songs, "an enthusiasm fueled by an appetite for books and an ear for a telling phrase."

 After serving as a paratrooper with the United States Army, he went to Los Angeles, California, hoping to sell his music.

 Howard did manual labor while writing songs and pushing his finished material.
-Eventually, he sold some of his compositions and, after a few minor successes, his song, "Pick Me Up on Your Way Down", recorded by Charlie Walker, went to No. 2 on the country music charts in late 1958.
+Eventually, he sold some of his compositions and, after a few minor successes, his song, "Pick Me Up on Your Way Down", recorded by Charlie Walker, went to No. 2 on the country music chart in late 1958.
 A year later Ray Price had a major country hit with "Heartaches By The Number".
 Simultaneously, a pop version of the song performed by Guy Mitchell went to No. 1 on the pop chart.
 Buoyed by these two major hits, Howard moved to Nashville, Tennessee, in 1960.
 Bringing along a large portfolio of compositions, he signed a contract with Acuff-Rose Music.
-Howard's songs were so immediately successful that, in 1961 alone, he had fifteen of his compositions on the country music charts, earning him ten BMI awards.
+Howard's songs were so immediately successful that, in 1961 alone, he had fifteen of his compositions on the country music chart, earning him ten BMI awards.
 Among his biggest hits was "I Fall to Pieces", co-written with Hank Cochran and recorded by Patsy Cline.
 Cline and Candi Staton recorded his "He Called Me Baby", which was later a No. 1 C&W hit for Charlie Rich as "She Called Me Baby".